thisismitch/ansible-tinc/README.md

-# Tinc
+# Introduction

+The primary purpose of this playbook is to secure the private network of DigitalOcean Droplets with tinc VPN.
+You can use it with any Ubuntu servers that can reach each other over a network.

-This sets up a tinc vpn between several servers.
+This sets up a tinc VPN between several servers.
 It also adds /etc/hosts entries for the inventory hostnames to resolve to the VPN IP addresses.

 ## Prerequisites